KoderKow/workspace/README.md

 *8 hours later*

 Wow!
-What a long hard day of development! 😤
+It has been a long and challenging day of development

-Lets review what we did:
+Let’s review what you’ve accomplished:

 ``` r
 a <- 1